ivan-volnov/DesignPatterns/README.md

 ## Behavioral

-In software engineering, behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
+Behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
 By doing so, these patterns increase flexibility in carrying out this communication